octobroid/oc-boilerplate/plugins/rainlab/user/README.md

 - **rainlab.user.deactivate**: The user has opted-out of the site by deactivating their account.
 This should be used to disable any content the user may want removed.
 - **rainlab.user.reactivate**: The user has reactivated their own account by signing back in.
 This should revive the users content on the site.
 - **rainlab.user.getNotificationVars**: Fires when sending a user notification to enable passing more variables to the email templates.
 Passes the `$user` model the template will be for.
+- **rainlab.user.view.extendListToolbar**: Fires when the user listing page's toolbar is rendered.
+- **rainlab.user.view.extendPreviewToolbar**: Fires when the user preview page's toolbar is rendered.

 Here is an example of hooking an event: